 Common Career Mistakes and How to Avoid Them

 Are you doing everything possible to advance the status of your career with no success?
-Have you ever wondered why your coworker or friend is promoted while you are still in the same job?
-Most of us commit common blunders in our careers that stagnate progress.
-Learn about these errors and how you can avoid making them.
+Have you ever considered why your coworker or friend is promoted while you are still stuck in the same position?
+Most of us commit common blunders in our work that slow down progress.
+Keep reading to discover these mistakes and ways they can be avoided.

 Key Takeaways

-- Consider Mentoring, Continuing Learning, and Transferable Skill Set Enhancement to remain in the game.
+- Find mentorship, Continuing Education, and Transferable Skill Set development to remain competitive.

 - Negativity is not a good thing in any workplace.